katanastabstudios/assertmessage/README.md

 # assertmessage

 Improves the output for assert failure messages.
+The normal assert message includes either the message, or the actual/expected comparison.
+This package will output both to give test runners more context for test failures.

 Require this library as you would normally require assert and carry on.